School Year

 What trends emerge across grade levels, subgroups, and core content areas?

-We increased our overall proficiency by 7.8%, increased learning gains by 11% and increased L25 learning gains by 22%!
+We increased our overall ELA proficiency by 6 percentage points, increased learning gains by 11% and increased L25 learning gains by 22%!
 We are thrilled with our ELA gains and will continue to embed our literacy practices to continue increasing achievement.

 We are thrilled with our performance in science.
-We increased proficiency by 9.2 points!
+We increased proficiency by 8 percentage points!

 Which data component showed the most improvement?
 What new actions did your school take in this area?